 Introduce your students to studying the Holocaust.
 This program explores key historical events that contributed to this cataclysmic event unfolding.Rights and Freedoms

 Explore the creation and role of the Universal Declaration of Human Rights and other crucial documents protecting human rights through the lens of contemporary issues in Australia.Power and Authority: Nazi Methods of Control and Impact on Life

-This program challenges the misconception that Jews went “like lambs to the slaughter”, with examples of Jewish resistance.Windows into Judaism
+This program challenges the misconception that Jews went “like lambs to the slaughter”, with examples of Jewish resistance.Genocide in the 20th Century

 Explore the interactive and artefact rich displays on the Museum’s Ground Floor as a tool through which to learn about Judaism as a living religious tradition.Fact Through Fiction

 Historical fiction is a unique way for students to engage emotionally and intellectually with the Holocaust.
 This interactive session will explore the issues of historical accuracy and authorship.Discovering Human Rights

 Introduce your students to Human Rights, with a focus on some of the issues we see on our own doorstep, in Australia.Conflict in Europe: World War II and the War Against the Jews

 Explore Europe as a hub of conflicting political ideologies.
 Students will focus on Operation Barbarossa and the intrinsic link between the Holocaust and the aims of the Nazis to create a racial empire in Europe.The Nature and Development of Human Rights: The Universal Declaration of Human Rights